gisquick/gisquick-doc/docs/installation/docker.rst

 .. important:: |imp| Current Gisquick docker images suppose that SSL certificates are located in :file:`live/projects.gisquick.org` directory.
-Example bellow shows how to create self-signed certificate.
+In the example below is shown creation of self-signed certificate.

    .. code-block:: bash